 This evolution has played out as businesses of all types, sizes and sectors are moving to utilise primarily software driven and cost effective cloud infrastructure to automate, systemise, store, and secure the rich data interactions that are at the centre of organisation models.

-Organisations continue to face many demands (ranging from customer demographic expectations, supply chain automation, and the impact of government regulations and compliance to the worldwide cyber security threat context ) to meet expectations and deliver quality and leading edge secure technology services.
+Organisations continue to face many demands (ranging from customer demographic expectations, supply chain automation, the impact of government regulations and compliance, to the worldwide cyber security threat context ) to meet expectations and deliver quality and leading-edge secure technology services.

 The above factors have led to a need to test or pilot new technologies and build and implement them within increasingly tight time frames.
-The related elements of budget, time, delivery of quality, and achievement of measurable transformation outcomes dominate planning and management decision making worldwide.
+The related elements of budget, time, quality delivery, and achievement of measurable transformation outcomes dominate planning and management decision making worldwide.